On suspensions, and conjugacy of hyperbolic automorphisms (and of a few more): The -orbit of the fiber of a suspension

 \begin{proof} By Stallings' theorem \cite[Thm.
 4.A.6.5, Thm.
 5.A.9] {Sta}, $H$ is the fundamental group of a reduced finite graph-of-groups with finite edge groups (with at least one edge).
 Let $T$ be the associated Bass-Serre tree, and $N$ be a normal subgroup of $H$.
 Then, the tree $T$ is minimal for $N$, hence $T/N$ equals its own core.
 If $N$ is finitely generated, $T/N$ is finite.
 Moreover, the action of $H$ on $T$ factorizes through $T/N$, and if $N$ has infinite index in $H$, there is an edge $\tilde{e}$ in $T/N$ fixed by infinitely many different elements of $H$, $\{h_i, i\in I\}$, all in different $N$-coset.
 Let $e$ its image in $T/H$ and $\tilde{\tilde{e}}$ a choice of lift in $T$.
 There are $n_i \in N$ such that for all $i$, $h_in_i$ fix $e$.
 By finiteness of edge stabilizers, infinitely many of the elements $h_in_i$ are equal, contradicting that the $h_i$ were in different $N$-cosets. \end{proof}

 \end{proof}

 \begin{prop} Let $F$ be a finitely generated group, and $G=F\sd \langle t\rangle$ a suspension.
-Given any graph-of-group decomposition $\bbX$ of $G$, no vertex group of $\bbX$ is a hanging surface group, or a hanging bounded Fuchsian group. \end{prop}
+Given any graph-of-groups decomposition $\bbX$ of $G$, no vertex group of $\bbX$ is a hanging surface group, or a hanging bounded Fuchsian group. \end{prop}

 \begin{proof} Assume the contrary: let $\Gamma_{v_0}$ be an alleged hanging bounded Fuchsian group or hanging surface group, which is, in particular, virtually free (Lemma \ref{lem;HBFvirt_free}), hence infinitely-many ended because it is non-elementary.
 Because it is hanging, all the neighboring edges of $v_0$ carry virtually cyclic groups.
 Collapse all other edges in $\bbX$ in order to get $\bbX'$, whose edges are virtually cyclic.
 The image $v_0'$ of $v_0$ carries the same group, since no adjacent edge has been collapsed, and this group is infinitely-many ended, as we noticed.
 Apply Lemma \ref{lem;no_free} to $\bbX'$ to get the contradiction. \end{proof}